jrtberlin/aos2.0-post/README.md

 MagneFire did show-off [Doom](https://twitter.com/MagneFire_/status/1230159641004445696), [Super Tux Kart](https://fosstodon.org/@MagneFire/107105850296484856), [gpSP](https://twitter.com/MagneFire_/status/1220789841673236485) and other [emulated games](https://twitter.com/MagneFire_/status/1353443545831510016) on his watch.
 The native 2048 port called diamonds was recently included into the stock set of apps.

 Dodoradio worked on a few unusual watches, like the [LG Watch W7](https://asteroidos.org/install/narwhal/) with its physical hands to be taken into account.
 And the [Casio WSD-FXX series](https://github.com/AsteroidOS/meta-smartwatch/pull/140) sporting multifunctional secondary displays.
 Along with some more conventional ports such as the Fossil Gen5 and Polar M600.
+For watches with GPS, he contributed a [Map app with waypoint functionality](https://git.dodorad.io/dodoradio/asteroid-map/about) to the community repository.

 Beroset implemented the new [Nightstand mode](https://asteroidos.org/news/nightstand/index.html).
 In addition to his efforts in maintaining the build tools, Beroset has also developed [host-tools](https://github.com/beroset/asteroid-hosttools) which make it easier to work on watches from a Linux host.
 Furthermore, he has included a user-friendly GUI for deploying watchfaces.

 PostmarketOS now offers our launcher and core apps, thanks to [PureTryOut](todo), who moved our buildsystem from qmake to cmake along the way.

 The program [lcd-tools](https://github.com/AsteroidOS/lcd-tools) by lecris and Magnefire was originally developed to control the secondary LCD on the TicWatch Pro.
 And got extended by dodoradio and beroset to make use of many more features the casio secondary displays offer.

+MagneFire, jrt and eLtMosen joined the AsteroidOS team.

 ## Infrastructure